andrew-paterson/ember-changeset-webforms/test-app/app/templates/docs/creating-custom-fields.md

 We add an entry to the `changesetWebformsDefaults.fieldTypes` array in our `services/ember-chnageset-webforms.js`, with a fieldType of `phoneNumberWithCountryCode`.
 The only other required field is `componentClass`, the imported class definition of our custom field component.
 We can add any other default field options that we would like to.

 In this case we add some default class names to the `fieldControls` element which wraps all fields.
-See <LinkTo @route="docs.configure-class-names">docs/configure-class-names</LinkTo>.
+See <LinkTo @route="docs.manipulating-element-class-names-and-attrs">docs.manipulating-element-class-names-and-attrs</LinkTo>.

 We also add class name defaults for `phoneNumberInput` and `countryCodeTrigger`.
-We will tell out component which element these classnames should using the `dynamic-class-names` helper (See below).
+We will tell out component which element these classnames should using the `class-names-from-config` helper (See below).

 The `alwaysValidatesOn` array allows us to specify events that will always trigger field validation, even if that event is not included in the `validatesOn` array where the field is onvoked in a formSchema.